martinolsson/beernplay.se/games.md

 {% include picture.html pic="/uploads/shuffleboard-sm" %}

 Most of our games work with tokens that you buy from a machine.
-50:- gets you 5 tokens.

 ### Shuffleboard

-Shuffleboard is 75:- per hour.
-Get the kit in the bar.
-If you book a table to eat you can also book shuffleboards.
+We have four shuffleboard tables - get the kit in the bar.
+Friday and Saturday the price per hour is 75 kr per person or 250 kr for 4 players.
+Other days 50 kr per person or 150 kr for 4 players.

 ### Billiards

-We have two pool tables.
-Get your snooker on.
+We have two billiard tables.
 Buy tokens in the machine.

 ### Pinball

-Tilt The Wall in the fast paced Game of Thrones pinball, or play ###.
+Tilt The Wall in the fast paced Game of Thrones pinball, or play Guardians of the Galaxy.
+Buy tokens in the machine.

 ### Arcade

 {% include picture.html pic="/uploads/crazy-light-2-sm" %}

 We have classic arcade games and modern favourites like Bishi Bashi and Terminator.

+### Games that make you sweat

+Measure your super-strength with our boxing game or shoot some hoops with our basket ball game.
+Air hockey, when played right, will also make you sweat.

 </section>